Company Incorporation & Compliance Services

 - KYC details of Directors and Shareholders of the Company

-- Issuance of share certificates: – Within 60 days of incorporation of the company, the company has to issue share certificates to each subscriber of the MOA and AOA by at least 2 directors and authorized signatory of the company.
+- Issuance of share certificates: – Within 60 days of incorporation of the company, the company has to issue share certificates to each subscriber of the MOA and AOA by at least two directors and authorized signatory of the company.

 Hence it requires a lot of paperwork and detailed steps to incorporate a company and then adhere to compliance rules and regulations of the company.